sigbuild/sigbuild.github.io/README.md

     "predeploy": "npm run build",
     "deploy": "gh-pages -d build"
 ```
-`npm run build` bundles React in production mode and optimizes the code.
+`yarn build` bundles React in production mode and optimizes the code.
 The build is minified and the filenames include the hashes. `gh-pages -d build` is the command that
 actually deploys the app to GitHub Pages.